w3c/wai-easy-checks/content/keyboard-focus.md

 2. Visit the page you want to check
 3. Click on the ‘Check keyboard focus’ link in your bookmarks

+[TO DO]: Add or link to keyboard instructions

 ### What to look for

 * Check that all interactive elements have an obvious visual styling
+* Check that no blank space is highlighted by the check; this indicates a possible link with no text

 ## Learn more